Alemi7523/Alemi7523.github.io/index.md

 Story mode has one mon extra per team, but far lower levels and not predefined moves on the script.
 Either way, this shouldn’t be a difficult fight if you are at the level cap or have super effective moves.
 Now, you are free to advance to Route 4.

+## Route 4

+You will trigger a cutscene as soon as you reach this route.
+As you are told, this is a massive Reservoir.
+There are a lot of scattered items, and they refresh once a day.
+Good way to farm them.
+Each spawn item point has four possible options, and they are chosen randomly each day.
+These items are shown as white sparkles on the ground, you will see one at your right as you regain control.
+This point can have ONE of the following four each day: ***Tiny Mushroom***, ***Cheri Berry***, ***Poké Ball***, ***Energy Root***.

-**The guide is still work-in progress, so from Route 4 onwards isn't available yet, except for the Karma files and some 13.5 new quests, they are done.**
+**The guide is still work-in progress, so from here onwards, iy isn't available yet, but thee Karma files and some 13.5 new quests are available although may not be complete with all details.**

 # Karma Files (Paragon Route Chapter 0)